dottydaily/Very-Basic-Compose-State/README.md

 ### Example (In `answer` branch)

 - Card view
 - Car animation.
-(Sneak peak of how to do an Animation in Compose) (CarAnimation.kt)
+(Sneak peak of how to do an Animation in Compose)
 - Extra : State hosting in ViewModel
 - Extra : Convert LiveData to State.